-- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre 2021 season next summer.
-Take your pick from a programme of exciting shows, which includes 101 Dalmatians, Romeo and Juliet, Carousel and Dragons and Mythical Beasts.
-15 May-5 Sep 2021
+- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre 2021 season this summer.
+Take your pick from a programme of exciting shows, which includes Romeo and Juliet, Carousel, Dragons and Mythical Beasts and Anansi the Spider.
+17 Jun-25 Sep

 Outdoor entertainment in London

 - Go on a self-guided Theatreland tour, narrated by the legendary Sir Ian McKellan, to learn the secrets of the stage and the history of the West End.

 - Movie buffs alert: rediscover icons from a century of cinema and iconic film scenes with Scenes in the Square, an interactive trail of statues in Leicester Square.
 Snap a selfie with Paddington Bear, say hello to Harry Potter or sing the famous chorus of Singing in the Rain with Gene Kelly!